tsani/jerrington.me/posts/2023-04-02-generators-cps-streams-d17n.md

   defunctionalizing.
 This will make our type `stack` into a recursive type.
-Moreover, since the new continuation defined by this anonymous function refers to exactly one other continuation, we are finally justified in calling our type "stack": these continuations were implicitly forming a linked list that we now explicitly represent.
+Moreover, since the new continuation defined by this anonymous function refers to exactly one other continuation, we are finally justified in calling our type "stack": these continuations were implicitly forming a linked list that now is explicitly represented.
   From this analysis we generate the constructor `Continue : int * bool list * stack -> stack`.

 We will make a small refactoring: we will separate the "stack frames" from the stack by introducing